ctontario/slate/source/includes/_Committee.md

         "description": "The status of the member",
         "enum": ["pending", "active", "suspended", "ended"]
       },
-      "joinDt": {
-        "type": "string",
-        "description": "The date the member joined the committee" }
+      "joinDt": {"type": "string", "description": "The date the member joined the committee"}
     },
     "required": ["userId", "role", "status"]
   }